matthewspeir/matthewspeir.github.io/_pages/about.md

 What's next: History!
 =====

-Currently, I am attempting to pursue a career in the historical sciences, specifically the history of science.
+Currently, I am attempting to pursue a career in history, specifically the history of science.
 I am currently enrolled at Sacramento City College where I am taking history courses and pursuing an Associates for Transfer in History.
 I plan to apply to Masters Programs in the History of Science or more general History in late 2021 and early 2022.

 Personal life
 =====